zapata-engineering/orquestra-sdk/docs/tutorials/jupyter-sdk.rst

 Inline Import
 -------------

-The inline import serializes the code and sends it to QE.
+The inline import serializes the code and sends it to CE.
 While this is the default for Jupyter notebooks, the code snippet below shows how you can manually express this:

 .. code-block:: python